Image

 Applicants must be:

 • University of Arizona Native American and Alaska Native undergraduates (enrolled in 6 or more units) who are graduating in December 2026 or later.
-Priority will be given to freshman and transfer students in their first year at UArizona, as well as those who do not have prior research experience, but all applicants will be considered.
+Priority will be given to freshman and transfer students in their first year at UA, as well as those who do not have prior research experience, but all applicants will be considered.

 • Majoring in a science, technology, engineering, or math field, and has a suitable interest in obtaining research experience in environmental health sciences.